Opendigitalradio/dablin/README.md

 ### Slideshow

-The GTK version supports the MOT Slideshow if used by the input stream.
+The GTK GUI version supports the MOT Slideshow if used by the selected service.
 The slide window is initially hidden but appears as soon as the first slide has been received completely and without errors.

 Currently the following limitations apply: